alexrabarts/jquery-placeholderpatch/README.markdown

 # clearingInput: a jQuery plugin

-clearingInput is a simple jQuery plugin that provides example text inside text inputs that automatically clears when the input is focused.
+clearingInput is a simple jQuery plugin that provides example/label text inside text inputs that automatically clears when the input is focused.
 Common uses are for a hint/example, or as a label when space is limited.

 ## Usage